ahill-ersa/reporting-producers/README.md

             version: 1
 ```

-### Sections
+### Sections in a config YAML file

 - global
+- collector: aka producers and each has:
+  - input
+  - parser
+  - output: one of output handlers defined at the top level
-- collector
+  - metadata
-- trailer: if input type is a trailer, database file name and related information
+- tailer: if input type is a tailer, database file name and related information
-- logging: logging related
+- logging: logging related, verbose level: 0: error, 1: warning, 2: info. default: debug
+- output: output handler configuration
+  - kafka-http: Reporting API server (kafka's http front end)
+  - buffer: local cache that holds data temporarily before pushing to server
+  - file:  file output for testing (everything message will be saved into this file)
+- pusher: a pusher to push data in local cache, optional?

 ### Attributes of a `collector`